-Shavano Park has become and will continue to aspire to be among the premier places in Bexar County to raise a family in strong neighborhoods, to be a permanent home for many generations, to provide a welcoming community for quality businesses, and provide first-class services to residents.
-This involves supporting community events, encouraging meaningful citizen participation, and providing quality municipal services that it believes will continue to make Shavano Park an attractive community for its citizens, and future.
+1) Shavano Park has become and will continue to aspire to be among the premier places in Bexar County to raise a family in strong safe neighborhoods, to be a permanent home for many generations, to provide a welcoming community for quality businesses, and provide first-class services to residents.
+This involves supporting community events, encouraging meaningful citizen participation, and providing quality municipal services that it believes will continue to make Shavano Park an attractive community for its citizens now, and into the future.